List of cognitive biases

-Cognitive biases are systematic patterns of deviation from norm and/or rationality in judgment.
+In psychology and cognitive science, cognitive biases are systematic patterns of deviation from norm and/or rationality in judgment.
 They are often studied in psychology, sociology and behavioral economics.

-Although the reality of most of these biases is confirmed by reproducible research, there are often controversies about how to classify these biases or how to explain them.
-Several theoretical causes are known for some cognitive biases, which provides a classification of biases by their common generative mechanism (such as noisy information-processing).
-Gerd Gigerenzer has criticized the framing of cognitive biases as errors in judgment, and favors interpreting them as arising from rational deviations from logical thought.
+A memory bias is a cognitive bias that either enhances or impairs the recall of a memory (either the chances that the memory will be recalled at all, or the amount of time it takes for it to be recalled, or both), or that alters the content of a reported memory.

 Explanations include information-processing rules (i.e., mental shortcuts), called heuristics, that the brain uses to produce decisions or judgments.
 Biases have a variety of forms and appear as cognitive ("cold") bias, such as mental noise, or motivational ("hot") bias, such as when beliefs are distorted by wishful thinking.
 Both effects can be present at the same time.

 There are also controversies over some of these biases as to whether they count as useless or irrational, or whether they result in useful attitudes or behavior.
 For example, when getting to know others, people tend to ask leading questions which seem biased towards confirming their assumptions about the person.
 However, this kind of confirmation bias has also been argued to be an example of social skill; a way to establish a connection with the other person.

-Although this research overwhelmingly involves human subjects, some findings that demonstrate bias have been found in non-human animals as well.
+Although this research overwhelmingly involves human subjects, some studies have found bias in non-human animals as well.
 For example, loss aversion has been shown in monkeys and hyperbolic discounting has been observed in rats, pigeons, and monkeys.

-Belief, decision-making and behavioral

-These biases affect belief formation, reasoning processes, business and economic decisions, and human behavior in general.

-Anchoring bias
+Organization of cognitive biases

+Although the reality of these biases is confirmed by reproducible research, there are often controversies about how to classify these biases or how to explain them.
+Several theoretical causes are known for some cognitive biases, which provides a classification of biases by their common generative mechanism (such as noisy information-processing).
+Gerd Gigerenzer has criticized the framing of cognitive biases as errors in judgment, and favors interpreting them as arising from rational deviations from logical thought.
+This list is organized based on the task-based classification proposed by Dimara et al. (2020).
+This classification defines 6 tasks, namely estimation, decision, hypothesis assessment, causal attribution, recall, and opinion reporting.
+The biases are further loosely classified into 5 sub-categories or "flavors":